 - 1. For a non-preferred Antipsychotics, one of the following: - a.
-Has a history of therapeutic failure, contraindication, or intolerance (such as, but not limited to, diabetes, obesity, etc.) to the preferred Antipsychotics - b.
-Has a current history (within the past 90 days) of being prescribed the same nonpreferred Antipsychotic (does not apply to non-preferred brands when the
+Has a history of therapeutic failure, contraindication, or intolerance (such as, but not limited to, diabetes, obesity, etc.) to the preferred Antipsychotics approved or medically accepted for the member's diagnosis or indication - b.
+Has a current history (within the past 90 days) of being prescribed the same nonpreferred Antipsychotic (does not apply to non-preferred brands when the therapeutically equivalent generic is preferred or to non-preferred generics when the therapeutically equivalent brand is preferred);